 Amarone Taste & Structure

-Factor two, the appassimento process, the producers that allow for the longer drying times will have the more raisinated and pruney styles.
-Where the ones that don’t dry as long will give you a slightly leaner style with more notes of cherry and plums.
-Amarones can range anywhere from 14%-18% in alcohol content, so even the leaner expressions are strong wines.
+Another important factor is the appassimento process.
+Producers that allow for longer drying times will often have more raisinated and pruney styles.
+Conversely, the ones that don’t dry their grapes as long will give you a slightly leaner style with more notes of cherry and plums.

 More Ways To Explore and Learn About Italian Wine